About educational apps for autistic children

 So how do you choose the right apps for your child?
-In many ways, choosing an app is like choosing an autism intervention.
+In many ways, choosing an app is like choosing an autism therapy.
 You can start by thinking about whether the app has been scientifically tested, and whether it’s a good fit with how your child learns.

 You can also ask the professionals who work with your child to help you choose apps and show you how to use them.

-How apps can help autistic children
+How educational apps can help autistic children learn

-Apps might help your child learn by:
+Apps can help autistic children learn by:

 - letting them explore ideas, create things, complete tasks and learn through trial and error